BriceCroix/MIDI_Keyboard/README.md

 ## What does the code do ?

 Using the ATMega328p datasheet may be useful in order to fully understand the provided code.
-It is available [here](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf).
+It is available [here](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) (I am not affiliated with microchip in any way).

 ### Handling the keys